se-rwth/se-rwth.github.io/_pages/research/Domain-Specific-Languages.md

 fitting perfectly to the desired needs of the users.

-[[BDL+18]](#BDL+18) also presents a method to **derive internal DSLs**, i.e. pure Java APIs that allow to directly build and manipulate the abstract syntax of a model, without offering a concrete syntax, from grammars.
+[[BDL+18]](#BDL+18) also presents a method to **derive internal DSLs**, i.e. pure Java APIs, that allow to directly build and manipulate the abstract syntax of a model, without offering a concrete syntax, from grammars.
 Similarly, grammars are translated to accurate metamodels as